micmejia/bible-dump/AMPC/Ezekiel/Ezek 35.md

-I will make you a perpetual desolation and your [^a]cities shall not be inhabited.
+I will make you a perpetual desolation and your cities shall not be inhabited.
 Then you will know, understand, _and_ realize that I am the Lord [the Sovereign Ruler, Who calls forth loyalty and obedient service].